 Getting your stitchers started

 Experienced stitchers may need little help, but those new to canvas work may want some encouragement.
 Give them their canvas with the edges already turned under and the vertical and horizontal centre lines already marked.
+The example shows the old-fashioned way of marking with cotton: laundry marker indelible pens are safe and quicker.

 It is also surprisingly helpful to start the first few centre stitches for them.
 It can at first be baffling converting a design marked out in squares to the crossed threads of the warp and woof.